Nick689/CustomPOS/Readme.md

 * STK-verify module compile every sales and entries for each item and compare it with current stock

 ## Planned features
-* Single user demo with simplikied install will be available later.
+* Single user demo with simplified install will be available later.
 But you can install right now the server version and use it localy
 * Localized versions
 * Sales statistics